Profar has 4 hits, Padres beat MadBum, Diamondbacks, 10-4 - NewsBreak

 Bumgarner (3-8) got his 2,000th career strikeout but otherwise it was a tough day for the 32-year-old left-hander.
 The Padres led 4-0 after the first inning and 6-0 after the second to hand MadBum his fifth loss in six starts.

 Adrian Morejon (1-0) pitched 1 1/3 innings for the win and Nick Martinez pitched the final 3 2/3 innings for his first save.
-Martinez also committed two of the Padres' four errors.
-He came on with the bases loaded with one out in the sixth and got out of the jam.
+Martinez also committed two errors.

-Profar had four straight singles and then was hit on the left hamstring by a pitch from Caleb Smith in the seventh.
+Profar had four straight singles and then was hit on the back of his left thigh by a pitch from Caleb Smith in the seventh.
 Profar angrily flung his bat and it skidded down the dirt almost all the way to first base.
-Profar was replaced with a pinch runner.

 Profar, the leadoff batter, reached and scored in each of the first two innings.
 The Padres scored four runs with two outs in the first.
 Austin Nola hit a two-run, bases-loaded single and Trent Grisham and Azocar followed with RBI singles.